 The court date on your ticket is not for a trial; it is for something called a "rights hearing."
 All those people charged with DWI in the days leading up to the hearing are brought in and read their rights on drunk driving.
 This is because NJ courts are mandated to resolve, as best they can, DUI matters within 60 days of the incident, the ball gets rolling right away.

-This includes all of the penalties they are facing first, second, or third/subsequent violations, along with their right to a lawyer.
+At this hearing, you will be told all of the penalties that you are facing for first, second, or third/subsequent violations, along with your right to a lawyer.
 This is usually done en masse for everyone, who are then excused from court for the day.
 A notice of trial date is then mailed to them.

-If you have been charged with drunk driving in southern New Jersey, please feel free to call my office at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
+Considering what you face, if you have been charged with drunk driving, you need to consult with a lawyer.
+If you were charged in Burlington, Camden, Gloucester, Salem or Cumberland County, want to do everything you can to avoid conviction, and are ready to act, then call me immediately at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
 The consequences are just too great not to.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.

 If you liked this information and found it useful, then you might like or need these others:

 - To Arrest You for Drunk Driving in NJ, They Have to Have Probable Cause

 - Top Three Questions to Ask When Choosing a Lawyer for Your NJ DUI - DWI Case